We may earn income from links in this post. Please read this Disclosure for details.

 - They freeze beautifully.

-Flour: Flour makes up the base of these cookies.
+Flour: White flour makes up the base of these cookies.

 Baking powder and baking soda: These are leaveners that help make the cookies rise.

 Salt: Salt is used for intensifying flavour and for adding texture to the dough.

 Shredded sweetened coconut: Sweetened coconut flakes add both texture and coconut flavour.

 Granulated sugar: White sugar helps make the cookies crispy and add sweetness.